Internet-of-People/iop-message-protocol/TESTS.md

   * `Response.status == ERROR_PROTOCOL_VIOLATION`

-and then the node closes the connection.
+and then the node closes the connection, so that sending the second *PingRequest* or receiving a response to it fails.